Operational Risks Definition

 We can also refer to this as a fat finger input error.
-This type of error is the most common and biggest risk to the organization or individual.
+This type of error is the most common and most significant risk to the organization or individual.
 It may also relate to the skill issue of the processor.
 This type of error evolves when incorrect input is because of human error.
-The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, incomplete knowledge, inconsistent processing, genuine input error or more.
+The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, insufficient knowledge, inconsistent processing, genuine input error, or more.
 However, processing of such an error may affect the output seriously and may also lead to a loss.

 #2 – Technical Error

 This includes system glitches.
-Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application or an unknown missing bridge.
-Sometimes, the output received may be off from actual expected result but because of technical unknown defects, it may be difficult to catch.
+Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application, or a new missing bridge.
+Sometimes, the output received may be off from the actual expected result, but because of unknown technical defects, it may be challenging to catch.

 #3 – Gap in Flow

 Sometimes, information is missing from the source itself because of data lag or restrictions.
 In such cases, the output gets affected.
-The required output varies from that desired and may put the process at a risk.
+The required production varies from that desired and may put the process at risk.

 #4 – Uncontrollable Events